Apply Now arrow

 There are tons of options for financing your bar

 If you’re asking yourself if you can get a loan to open a bar, the answer is a clear “yes.”
-But depending on whether you’re choosing to buy an existing bar or build your own, you’ll need to choose from a variety of sources of funding to best match your needs, your credit history, and your plans.
+But depending on whether you’re choosing to buy an existing bar or build your own, you’ll need to choose from a variety of sources of funding to match best your needs, your credit history, and your plans.

 United States government-backed Small Business Administration (SBA) loans can be an excellent option for those starting out.
 Getting an SBA loan can mean borrowing up to $5 million for any number of business uses, including land purchases, equipment expenses, hiring, and more.
 If you meet the eligibility requirements, SBA loans are low-interest and flexible on your spending.